plausible/wordpress/README.md

 ![WordPress version](https://img.shields.io/wordpress/plugin/v/plausible-analytics.svg) ![WordPress Rating](https://img.shields.io/wordpress/plugin/r/plausible-analytics.svg) ![WordPress Downloads](https://img.shields.io/wordpress/plugin/dt/plausible-analytics.svg)

-## Status update

-It's unfortunately not possible to install our WordPress plugin at the moment.
-We're working on a fix and you can [learn more here](https://github.com/plausible/wordpress/issues/64).
-While we're fixing the plugin, you can either:

-1. Manually install Plausible by putting [our snippet into the header.php file](https://plausible.io/docs/plausible-script) of your WordPress.
-To do this, go into "Appearance" in the WordPress left side menu, click "Theme File Editor" and then find the "header.php" file.

-2. Or if you prefer to use a plugin, you can use an alternative plugin that makes it easy to insert snippets into the site header such as [this one](https://wordpress.org/plugins/insert-headers-and-footers/).

-Thanks!

-## Getting Started

 Welcome to the Plausible Analytics WordPress Plugin GitHub repository.
 This is the code source and the center of active development.
 Here you can browse the source, look at open issues, and contribute to the project.

+## Getting Started

 If you're looking to contribute or actively develop on Plausible Analytics then skip ahead to the [Local Development](https://github.com/plausible/wordpress/#local-development) section below.
 The following is if you're looking to actively use the plugin on your WordPress site.